GLOBAL MARKETS-Growth jitters trip stumbling stocks and bonds

 MSCI All Country World Index Market Cap http://tmsnrt.rs/2EmTD6j

-(Reporting by Nell Mackenzie and Kane Wu; Editing by Edmund Klamann and Sam Holmes)
+(Reporting by Nell Mackenzie and Kane Wu; Editing by Edmund Klamann, Sam Holmes and Sharon Singleton)

 ((Nell.mackenzie@tr.com; https://twitter.com/nellmooney))